Recent studies have concluded that these two seemingly unrelated conditions might be linked.

 In addition to lesions, thrush symptoms may include:

-- severe pain that may make it difficult to eat, swallow, or talk
+- severe pain that can make it difficult to eat, swallow, or talk

 - bleeding when lesions are scraped